doxout/simple-router/README.md

 Send a response.
 Available types for data:

+* An object with a method named `toCodeHeadersData`

+  Will call the object's method and expect a response in the format {code, headers, data}.
+The code and headers will be written to the response head.
+The data property can be a string or a buffer, which will be written to the response, or a stream, which will be piped to the response stream.

 * Buffer - Sent as is
 * Stream - Piped to the response
 * Error e - Sends the error to the client.